 Also in absolute terms, i.e. calculated per unit of electricity production, the Group's emissivity has decreased over recent years.

-In 2020, the power plants of ZE PAK SA Group generated in total 4.9 TWh of net electricity, which was sold as part of bilateral contracts and framework contracts, as well as on power exchanges and on the balancing market.
-Together with the energy from resale, the Group's sales in 2020 amounted to 6.7 TWh.
+In 2022, the power plants of ZE PAK SA Group generated a total of 3.5 TWh of net electricity, which was sold under bilateral contracts and framework agreements for the sale of electricity, as well as on energy exchanges and on the balancing market.
+Including energy from trading, the Group's sales in 2022 amounted to 6.03 TWh.

 The vast majority of the sales revenue generated by the Group comes from the sale of electricity.
 The Group also generates revenues related to the Capacity Market mechanism as a result of winning capacity market auctions (primary market) and taking over capacity obligations from other entities (secondary market).
 This is supplemented by revenues from the sale of heat, contracts for construction and renovation services and property rights from certificates of origin for energy.
 An additional source of sales revenue, depending on the level of generation costs and energy prices on the market and production volume, is revenue from the termination of long-term contracts for the sale of electricity.